Skip to content

 zmx attach dev # start a shell session

-zmx attach dev nvim . # start nvim in a persistent session
+zmx a dev nvim . # start nvim in a persistent session

 zmx attach build make -j8 # run a build, reattach to check progress